 At the time of completion of healing, a gradual progression to throwing will be started over two to three periods.
 The progression will be guided by your physician and/or a sports health physical therapist.

-Author: Annie Casta, MD
+Reviewed by: Annie L Casta, MD